galaxyproject/galaxy-hub/src/galaxy-updates/2017-06/index.md

 If you missed the May 31 regular registration deadline then don't worry because it has been extended to June 16.  **[Regular registration](https://gcc2017.sciencesconf.org/page/registration) starts at 75€ / day for post-docs and students.
 You can also [book low cost conference housing](https://gcc2017.sciencesconf.org/page/lodging) when you register.

+## Keynotes

+### Eytan Domany: Personalized Analysis of  Cancer Data: From Genes to Pathways (and Back)

+[Dr. Eytan Domany](http://www.weizmann.ac.il/complex/compphys/) will cover his work in human genomics and computational biology principally in the cancer domain.
+Eytan Domany is a Professor of Computational Systems Biology in the Department of Physics and Complex Systems at the [Weizmann Institute of Science](http://www.weizmann.ac.il/) in Rehovot, Israel.
+The main focus of his group is to mine data from large-scale experiments in biology.
+The work includes development of mathematical methods, their implementation in algorithms (which are incorporated in user-friendly computational tools), which are then applied to study biological data.
+Eytan was awarded the [Sergio Lombroso Award in Cancer Research](http://www.weizmann.ac.il/pages/prof-eytan-domany) in 2016 for his research efforts.

+### Anton Nekrutenko & James Taylor: The Galaxy Project: from the Planck epoch to Montpellier

+[Dr. Anton Nekrutenko](/src/people/anton/index.md) and [Dr. James Taylor](/src/people/james-taylor/index.md) will present a keynote reviewing the history of the Galaxy project, and how it went from a humble Perl script to having its own international meeting in the South of France in the summer of 2017.

+If you are reading this, you probably already know who they are.
+If not, see their [bios here](https://gcc2017.sciencesconf.org/).

+## And the rest of the schedule ...

+... will be published this week on the [conference schedule web site](https://gcc2017.sched.com/).

 ## Submit a Lightning Talk!